What is hagioptasia?

 Hagioptasia is a newly identified human emotion – the effects of its influence having previously been attributed as solely the products of the human intellect, the ‘heart’, and the ‘soul’.
 Recognising and understanding the workings of hagioptasia provides us with a whole new insight into human nature, enabling us to make sense of some of our deepest thoughts, feelings and desires, our drives and our insecurities.

-We experience this emotion in a very similar way to another of our psychological mechanisms, ‘fear’.
-Like fear this emotion is also excitable, compulsive, varying in intensity, socialised and attached to aspects of the world around us from infancy onwards.
-And like fear it ignites our imagination into a flurry thoughts and fantasies.
-But while ‘fear’ is an instinct of avoidance – a deep seated sense of ‘dread’ – this is a drive to generate ‘appreciation’; a sense of ‘specialness’ or ‘glory’, which can be perceived as being attainable.
+Like our other basic emotions – such as ‘fear’ and ‘anger’ – hagioptasia is an innate psychological mechanism, passed down through our evolutionary heritage to direct our behaviour in particular ways.
+We experience hagioptasia in a very similar way to how we experience ‘fear’; like fear, hagioptasia is also excitable, compulsive, varying in intensity, socialised and attached to aspects of the world around us from infancy onwards.
+But while ‘fear’ is an instinct of avoidance – a deep seated, abstract sense of ‘dread’ – hagioptasia is a drive to generate ‘appreciation’; an abstract sense of ‘specialness’ or ‘glory’.

 Why would such an emotion exist & what evidence supports hagioptasia theory?

 This section is currently being revised, but in the meantime the answers to these questions can be found in this article